joshfpedro/capstone/README.md

-# Renewable Energy Production Forecasting
+# GreenSight: AI-Driven Renewable Energy Potential Forecasting and Site Optimization

 ## Project Overview

 ### Problem Area
-This project addresses the challenge of accurately forecasting renewable energy production, specifically focusing on solar and wind energy.
+This project addresses the challenge of accurately forecasting renewable energy production and optimizing site selection, specifically focusing on solar and wind energy.
 The key issues include:
 - Predicting energy production levels based on weather conditions
 - Understanding the variability and intermittency of renewable energy sources
 - Improving grid management and energy distribution planning
+- Optimizing the location of new renewable energy installations

 ### Affected Stakeholders
 - Energy providers and utility companies
 - Grid operators
 - Policymakers and regulators
 - Consumers of renewable energy
+- Environmental agencies and activists

 ### Proposed Data Science Solution
 We aim to develop and compare various forecasting models to predict renewable energy production: